 Anyway, while the shrub is in bloom I do pluck a single flower and set it in a tiny crystal bowl of water…the bloom will scent an area for hours.
 Everyday I do this until the blooms finally stop happening…a treat I look forward to every year!

-Look closely, the photo below shows some blooms along with actual tiny lemons forming from the blooms.
 This is such a fascinating process to observe…fragrant blooms then luscious lemons later in the season. if the tiny new lemons do not form and quickly turn yellow before the winter freeze, I’ll just move their pots into the garage and place by the window.
 Of course, lemon trees, if well established and grown organically, can withstand a bit of mild freeze…but not blooms or fruit!
 Last year I left my trees on the front porch and covered them with a flannel sheet during extremely cold nights, which I think is why they bloomed so much this season…course the seaweed and cider vinegar helped a bit, too!

 GARDEN NOTES…By early September you should have a fall-winter greens garden started.
 As long as temps are below 80 you can plant the salad greens, kale and cabbage starts…I threw out mesclun mix seeds last week and have had to work to keep them watered in the high heat.
 They’ve sprouted and are forming ‘true’ leaves…must keep soil consistently moist!!